 So you operate a WooCommerce store but are looking to level up your knowledge and skills around exporting your data?
-Look no further than this post as I show you how to export WooCommerce orders, products and customers.
+Look no further than this post as I show you how to export WooCommerce orders, products and customers to a CSV.

 Why bother exporting your WooCommerce data?
 As you continue to generate sales, your database of information relating to your orders, customers, and products will continue to grow, resulting in a multitude of opportunities to use this data to grow your WooCommerce business.
 This boils down to 3 main areas:

 So now you understand the why, let’s explore the what.
-The main datasets you are going to be exporting for fulfilment, analysis and backups are:
+The main datasets you are going to be exporting to a CSV are:

 That’s a great question.
 There are many different options, some free, some paid, some limited in their ability and some which offer you many great features.
 Let me break it down for you…

 WordPress/WooCommerce has free but limited exporting options built into it:

 Any built-in option suffers from the same flaws, it is either very complicated and requires serious coding knowledge to gain meaningful information, or is very basic and does not provide any meaningful insights, eg: you can only export all data, or one very small specific segment.